 But, if you have a good plan and stick with it, you’ll have the best chance for success.

 Outward physical change usually doesn’t show up in the mirror, or on the scale, as fast as we want.
-But, if you’re doing the right thing, your body will go through many subtle changes on the inside: our heart, bones and blood vessels, our muscle structure, even our DNA changes when we eat healthily and exercise regularly.
+But, if you’re doing the right thing, your body will go through many subtle changes on the inside: our heart, bones, and blood vessels, our muscle structure, and even our DNA changes when we eat healthily and exercise regularly.
 You’ll see more outward and obvious changes in time.

 4. No two entities are exactly the same.